mayuresh-2601/Netflix-SQL-Project/README.md

-# 🎬 **Netflix Movies and TV Shows Data Analysis Using SQL**
+# Netflix Movies and TV Shows Data Analysis Using SQL

 ![Netflix Logo](https://github.com/mayuresh-2601/Netflix-SQL-Project/blob/main/logo.png)

 ## 📌 Overview

-This project analyzes Netflix’s dataset using SQL to uncover meaningful insights.
+This project analyzes Netflix's dataset using SQL to uncover meaningful insights.
-The aim is to understand content distribution, audience ratings, genres, global production trends, and patterns hidden within the data.
+The goal is to understand content distribution, ratings, genres, global production trends, and patterns hidden within the dataset.

 ## 🎯 Objectives

-- Compare Movies vs TV Shows
+Compare Movies vs TV Shows.
-- Identify common audience ratings
+Identify common audience ratings.
-- Explore global content distribution
+Explore global content distribution.
-- Analyze content by country and release year
+Analyze content by country and release year.
-- Identify longest content and genre trends
+Identify longest content, common genres, and director-specific content.
-- Explore director-specific patterns
-- Categorize content using keyword analysis
+Extract insights using keyword-based categorization.

 ## 📁 Dataset

-The dataset is publicly available on **Kaggle** under:
+The dataset used is publicly available on Kaggle:
-**Netflix Movies and TV Shows Dataset**
+Netflix Movies and TV Shows Dataset.

-It includes details such as:
-✔ Title
-✔ Cast
-✔ Director
-✔ Rating
-✔ Duration
-✔ Genre
-✔ Release Year
-✔ Country
-✔ Description
+It contains detailed information about titles, cast, directors, rating, duration, genres, and more.

 ## 🗂️ Schema Used